Royal Queens / Textiles at the WG on Cottage

 for leading blacks from the south to the north.

-learned to sew by making those simple blocks, by the 20th century, there are
+learned to sew by making those simple blocks.
+By the 20th century, there were

 only a handful of basic Nine-Patch blocks with hundreds of cousins.
 And, as